mdixon4/frenchbook.app/frenchy/README.md

 ## Basic Grids

 The `|` character is a barline.
 Surround chords with barlines to create a chart.
-Simple as that.

 ```
 | F | Bb | F | C7 |